Here are the main requirements for DOT Medical Exam initiatives:

 What Are the DOT Medical Exam Requirements?

 The DOT medical exam evaluates a driver's general health, mental and emotional well-being, and ability to perform the demanding duties of a commercial driver.
+Fed Med Card Physical.
 Here's what to expect.

 Medical History Review

 The medical examiner will review the driver's medical history, which includes past and current illnesses, injuries, surgeries, and medications.
 Read here about Starting a Trucking Company Correctly.
-Drivers are required to provide honest and accurate information, as withholding medical history could lead to disqualification.
+Drivers must provide honest and accurate information, as withholding medical history could lead to disqualification.

 The physical examination covers a comprehensive range of checks:

-- Vision: Drivers are required to possess a minimum visual acuity of 20/40 in both eyes, whether they use corrective lenses or not.
-Additionally, they need to have a horizontal field of vision measuring at least 70 inches in each eye, and the capacity to differentiate the colors commonly used in traffic signals.
+- Vision: Drivers must possess a minimum visual acuity of 20/40 in both eyes, whether they use corrective lenses or not.
+Fed Med Card.
+Additionally, they need to have a horizontal field of vision measuring at least 70 inches in each eye and the capacity to differentiate the colors commonly used in traffic signals.

 - Hearing: Drivers must be able to perceive a forced whisper voice at 5 feet or more with or without a hearing aid.
+They understand the Basics of a DOT Medical Card.
 Alternatively, an average hearing loss in the better ear should be less than or equal to 40 dB.

 - Blood Pressure/Pulse Rate: The medical professional conducting the DOT examination will screen for conditions such as hypertension and abnormal heart rhythms.
 Know more about Vision Requirements for DOT Physical Exams.